Post No.: 0474

 The direct air capture ‘carbon capture and storage’ (CCS) technologies that are currently being developed might have an advantage of being able to be installed anywhere, they perhaps might be more effective carbon sinks per square metre of land used and may therefore be a contributory part of the solution, but they do nonetheless use land, they can be expensive and some technologies require freshwater to operate.
 And natural trees are still important for biodiversity because lots of species of fluffy animals and plants live in forests, and they’re prettier and good for our own well-being too.

-Some experts claim that the most promising approach if our goal is negative emissions is ‘bio-energy with carbon capture and storage’ (BECCS).
+Although still presently unproven at scale, and some argue that the idea is merely used to justify continuing with burning carbon-emitting energy sources, and it’ll do too little too late – some experts claim that the most promising approach if our goal is negative emissions is ‘bio-energy with carbon capture and storage’ (BECCS).
 This is when sustainably grown biomass, such as trees, which when growing captures carbon dioxide from the atmosphere, is burned instead of coal, oil or natural gas, and then carbon capture and storage is applied to the released carbon dioxide.

 Therefore trees would still be vital.
 But we cannot just plant seeds or saplings and think ‘done’.
 Young saplings are particularly vulnerable to pests, diseases, droughts and storms or floods.
 Many will die before they grow large enough to draw and lock in significant amounts of carbon, as this could take maybe 20-40 years.